 Autumn leaf festivals across the region.

 For autumn the festival to prioritize is the Nagoya Festival.
-The Three Unifiers procession is the only annual occasion where you can see them with Nagoya Castle directly behind in the frame, which means you cover great photography and a real history lesson at the same time.
+In a normal year the Three Unifiers procession is the one annual occasion where you can see them with Nagoya Castle directly behind in the frame — in 2026 the procession itself is not taking place, so this year the draw is free entry to Nagoya Castle on both festival days instead (see our Nagoya Matsuri 2026 guide for the full picture).
 The peak of the autumn leaves is in November and falls slightly after the festival, so a clean rhythm is: late October for Nagoya sightseeing, then November for koyo at Korankei or Inuyama.
 No wasted days.

 For a deeper look at the castle, see the Nagoya Castle complete guide.